 “Subscriber” means any third party that has a Redistributor Service Agreement with the Contracting Party or its Affiliate and is provided access to the Information by the Contracting Party or its Affiliate for its Internal Use.

-“Subscriber Terms and Conditions” means the document published by Euronext that outlines all terms and conditions under which a Subscriber is entitled to Use Delayed and/or Real-Time Data.
+“Subscriber Terms and Conditions” means the document published by Euronext that outlines all terms and conditions under which a Subscriber is entitled to Use Information.

 “Sub Vendor” means a Redistributor that is provided access to the Information by the Contracting Party or its Affiliate for the purpose of further Redistribution.